sebadur/oosql/README.en.md

 particular attribute has to be designed as a reference in the database, thus `varchar`.
 Alternatively objects of the class `DBArray` can be created manually, but that is only necessary, if they have to be deposited to the database immediately.

-Import the table [DBArray](dbarray.sql) to your database, if you want to use arrays.
+Import the table [dbarray.sql](dbarray.sql) to your database, if you want to use arrays.

 Sample application
 ------------------